BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

 ## 3) Set up Environmental Variables
-Now that we have spark installed, we want to be able to use it anytime we want, but if try, it won't work:
+Now that we have spark installed, we want to be able to use it anytime we want, but if try to spin the `python` shell, it won't work:

-    TODO: spark
+    > pyspark
     spark: command not found

-that's bcs the user folder is not added to the PATH variable To do so, let's add the spark folder to your bash.rc file
+that's bcs the folder where the binaries are found is not added to the PATH variable yet To do so, let's add the spark folder to your `bash.rc` file:

     vi ~/.bashrc